-Students and/or parents must submit written requests for special circumstance consideration.
+Students and/or parents must submit written requests for special or unusual circumstance consideration.
 Exceptions to this requirement of written requests are rare but may be made at the financial aid administrator's discretion.
-Tennessee Tech provides Professional Judgment Guidelines and Documentation online, as well as a Request Form.
-Dependency Override forms are available online if student has submitted a request such as a letter or email (which may be sufficient) or a form may be requested in the Financial Aid Office.
-Appropriate documentation, such as a letter of termination/resignation from a job or copies of medical bills not covered by insurance or itemized or taxes, will help in making a determination.
+Tennessee Tech provides Professional Judgment Guidelines and Documentation online, as well as a Request Form (Dependency Override Forms for unusual circumstances are available online if student has submitted a request such as a letter, email (which may be sufficient) or rejected FAFSA, or a form may be requested in the Financial Aid Office.
+Appropriate documentation, such as a letter of termination/resignation from a job or copies of medical bills not covered by insurance or itemized or taxes, will help in deciding.
 The financial aid administrator determines appropriate documentation based on the situation.
 Once a written request has been received, the financial aid administrator reviews the request and determines if more information is needed.
 The administrator may call the student or parent or send a letter or email to gather additional data if needed.
-Once the administrator receives the additional data, s/he will then make a decision on the request.
-If the request is valid, key data elements (i.e. Adjusted Gross Income, number in household, number in University, etc.) on the FAFSA form will be adjusted as needed.
+Once the administrator receives the additional data, s/he will then decide on the request.
+If the request is valid, key data elements (i.e. Adjusted Gross Income, number in household, etc.) on the FAFSA form will be adjusted as needed.
 The administrator will write a brief explanation of the decision and sign and date the form, and an explanation of the outcome of the appeal will be added as an "ACTIVE MESSAGE" for the student to view through their Eagle Online account.
-The administrator will also flag the FAA Adjustment field on FAA Access to indicate this transaction is based on professional judgment.
-A new adjusted EFC is calculated and a correction will be sent to CPS for processing.
+The administrator will also flag the FAA Adjustment field on FAFSA Partner Portal to indicate this transaction is based on professional judgment.
+A new adjusted SAI is calculated and a correction will be sent to FPS for processing.
 Aid is reprocessed with the new data.
 A new award email will be sent to the student.
-The new award may contain additional institutional grant, Federal Pell Grant, and/or loan or workstudy funds as appropriate.
+The new award may contain additional institutional grant, Federal Pell Grant, and/or loan or work-study funds as appropriate.

-One special note: dependency override requests are separate at Tennessee Tech, and the only situations in which they are processed are when there is evidence that the student has suffered domestic violence, abuse, or neglect, or other extenuating circumstances documented in writing, preferably by a neutral third party (i.e. social worker, minister, police officer/police report, guidance counselor, etc.).
+One special note: dependency override requests are separate at Tennessee Tech, and the only situations in which they are processed are when there is evidence that the student has suffered domestic violence, abuse, or neglect, or other unusual, extenuating circumstances documented in writing, preferably by a neutral third party (i.e. social worker, minister, police officer/police report, guidance counselor, etc.).
 Tennessee Tech requires a separate documentation for dependency override requests.